AtsushiSakai/PythonRobotics/README.md

 This is a feature based SLAM example using FastSLAM 1.0.

-The blue line is ground truth, the black line is dead reckoning, the red line is the estimated trajectory with FastSLAM 1.0.
+The blue line is ground truth, the black line is dead reckoning, the red line is the estimated trajectory with FastSLAM.

 The red points are particles of FastSLAM.